bestape/alchemy/README.md

 ### why

-I define code (function, verb) as data (object, noun) with the potential to produce an Infinite stack of unique input-output data.
+I define code (function, verb):

+* as data (object, noun);

+* with the potential to produce (action) an Infinite stack of unique input-output data:

+* * within itself if along a positive count.

+* * beyond itself if along a negative count.

 I do this so that I can define a module as a subject and write complete sentences -- computational prose -- in JavaScript.